lsrcz/grisette-popl23-artifact/README.md

 We implemented an optimized version of Cosette by changing the types and fixing the type errors, and backported the efficient version to the Rosette.

-The Grisette implementation is at [grisette-haskell-legacy/grisette-benchmarks/cosette-optimized-merge](grisette-haskell-legacy/grisette-benchmarks/cosette-optimized-merge), and the Rosette implementation is at [leanette-popl22-artifact/rosette-benchmarks-*/cosette-optimized](leanette-popl22-artifact/rosette-benchmarks-3/cosette-optimized).
+The optimized Grisette implementation is at [grisette-haskell-legacy/grisette-benchmarks/cosette-optimized-merge](grisette-haskell-legacy/grisette-benchmarks/cosette-optimized-merge), and the Rosette implementation is at [leanette-popl22-artifact/rosette-benchmarks-*/cosette-optimized](leanette-popl22-artifact/rosette-benchmarks-3/cosette-optimized).

 ### Evaluation of Grisette's performance
 We compared the performance of Grisette with Rosette 3 / 4, and a variant of Grisette with MEG encodings on the benchmarks described above.
 This corrsponds to the Section 5.3 and Table 2 / 3 in the paper.

+The location for Grisette and Rosette benchmarks are described before in the [Statistics of the Benchmarks](#statistics-of-the-benchmarks) section.

 The implementation of Grisette (MEG) and the corresponding benchmarks are available at [grisette-haskell-legacy/grisette-unordered](grisette-haskell-legacy/grisette-unordered).

-The [grisette-haskell-legacy/grisette-unordered/src](grisette-haskell-legacy/grisette-unordered/src) folder contains the implementation for Grisette (MEG), and the benchmarks are in those folders with the same name as the original Grisette implementation but with the suffix `-unordered`.
+The benchmarks are in those folders with the same name as the original Grisette implementation but with the suffix `-unordered`, and the [grisette-haskell-legacy/grisette-unordered/src](grisette-haskell-legacy/grisette-unordered/src) folder contains the implementation for Grisette (MEG).

 ### Comparing the Default Error Encoding with the CBMC Error Encoding